adybose/xnd/README.md

 - Clone the repository into your machine and enter the `wallet` directory.

-- Build the packages by simply running `yarn` from the directory.
+- Install the latest packages by simply running `yarn` from the directory.

 - Start the application by running `yarn start`.

 - Access the application from your browser at localhost:3000

+To run a local Github OAuth server, check out the instructions [here](https://github.com/adbose/xnd/tree/master/oauth).

 ## Deployment